 We’ve made a list (and checked it twice!) of the best things to do and see in the Boston suburbs this holiday season.

 The Boston suburbs are the place to be during the holidays.
-As you’re touring towns, be sure to add some of these tree lighting events, light displays and holiday performances to your must-see list.
+As you’re touring towns, be sure to add some of these tree lighting events, outdoor Christmas light displays and holiday performances and activities to your must-see list.

 North of Boston

 December 1-23: A Christmas Carol—A Musical Ghost Story at North Shore Music Theatre (Beverly)

 Watch as Ebeneezer Scrooge discovers the true spirit of the holiday season in this musical version of A Christmas Carol.
 Featuring classic songs like God Rest Ye Merry Gentlemen, Here We Come A-Wassailing, and We Wish You A Merry Christmas, this award-winning production — now in its 31st year — is a holiday tradition New Englanders look forward to all year long.
 Bring an unwrapped, unopened toy for Tiny Tim’s Toy Drive.

 The seaside town of Marblehead knows how to make things merry all month long.
 The festivities kick off December 1-4 with the Marblehead Christmas Walk, a four-day-long extravaganza that includes a parade, tree lightings, concerts, and even a visit by the big guy himself.
 The following weekend (December 10-11) you can take in a performance of Land of the Sweets, a whimsical re-imagining of The Nutcracker, at the Marblehead Little Theater.

 December 1-4: 2nd Annual Winchester Stroll Weekend (Winchester)